PhysicalBit7/notes/docs/computer-networks/Chapter1.md

     - protocols define format, order of messages sent and received among network entities, and actions taken on message transmission, receipt

 ### Internet protocol stack OSI/TCP-IP
+We layer the TCP-IP stack as it provides some benefits when dealing with complex systems...
+- The explicit structure allows for easy identification of the pieces and their relationships
+- Modularization eases the maintenance and updating of a system
+  - each change to a layer is transparent to another

 | Layer | Description | Protocols
 | ------ | ------ | -----